 Commonsense Advice Your Grandma Would Give You

-The Total Money Makeover doesn’t list sophisticated and hypothetical tips that are hard to understand.
-These are literally the same nuggets of advice your grandparents followed.
+The Total Money Makeover doesn’t list sophisticated or hypothetical tips that are hard to understand.
+These are simply the same nuggets of advice your grandparents followed.
 Do live within your means.
 Don’t mess around with credit.
 Do save for a rainy day.
-Don’t keep up with the Joneses.
-It may be simple and straightforward, but they stand the test of time.
+Don’t try to keep up with the Joneses.
+These may be simple and straightforward tips, but they stand the test of time.

 Still, don’t mistake common sense for a lack of structure.
 The principles Dave outlines in the book are proven and trusted.
 It’s financial advice for anyone!
-Not just those who wear three-piece suits and sit in corner offices with a skyline view.
+It’s not just for those who wear three-piece suits and sit in corner offices.

 Success Stories From Real People Who Have Been There

-One of the most powerful parts of the book itself comes from the real-life stories of those who have been there, followed the plan, and completed their own total money makeover.
+One of the book’s most powerful parts comes from the real-life stories of those who have been in debt, followed the plan, and completed their own total money makeover.

 It’s sad but true: Most of us have accepted money myths as gospel truth and use them as a standard for making financial decisions.
 Some myths we just grew up with, and some are societal norms we’ve bought into—hook, line and sinker.

-Below are a few of the myths in The Total Money Makeover that Dave calls out:
+Below are a few of the myths Dave calls out in The Total Money Makeover: